Church of All Saints, Lamport

 The parish registers survive from 1587 and, apart from those currently in use, are kept at Northamptonshire Record Office.
 Details of its location and opening times can be found on the Record Office website.

-Lamport is part of a united Benefice along with Draughton, Faxton, and Maidwell.
+Lamport is part of a united benefice of nine parishes: Arthingworth, Draughton, East Farndon, Great Oxendon, Harrington, Lamport with Faxton and Hanging Houghton, and Maidwell.
 Apart from Faxton, each of these parishes retains its own church building.
+Faxton church was demolished in 1958; a wall monument to Hester Raynsford (died 1763) from Faxton was installed in Lamport church and a silver cup and paten of 1670 was also transferred to Lamport.